XDG compliance, or the overwhelming lack thereof

 ls -A | wc -l

-of user-specific files.
-It also defines some environment variables that can be set to override the default
+location of user-specific files.
+It also defines some environment variables that can be set to override

 | File type | Default value | Environment Variable |